PotatoGod123/Book_App/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+1/22/2021 12:30am VER: 1.2.0- Rehauled visuals of css in mobile view.
+Added a databse and functionality of web app to now be able to save books from your search results be added to your bookself on the homepage.
+From there you are able to see the details of said book.
+All done with an SQL databse.

 1/16/2021 10:10pm VER: 1.1.0- Added new routes that will render to the web browser all from server side, Using ejs files with pre typed HTML.
 When a user goes to search, they will be given a form to fill out then be redirected to another route with their data gotten from search query put inside an API call and tailored to be displayed on the ejs file.